manismc/prompt-engineering-portfolio/prompt-methods/chain-of-thought/reasoning-example.md

 6. **Recommendation:** Unless there are other qualitative factors or growth expectations not captured here, an investor should be cautious and might consider not buying at the current price.

 **Final answer:** The intrinsic value is \$130.
 The stock is currently overvalued at \$150, so it is not recommended to buy at this price.

-## Notes

-* This prompt ensures the model explicitly applies financial formulas, shows intermediate calculations, and draws logical conclusions.
-* Asking for assumptions and financial principles helps avoid black-box answers and makes the output auditable.
-* The detailed reasoning supports both accuracy and transparency, critical in financial decision-making.
-* This approach can be adapted for valuation, risk analysis, portfolio optimization, and other complex financial tasks.